dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/ide-glossary.md

 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/ide-landing.jpg" width="100%" title="The Cloud IDE landing page"/>

-#### Git Repository link-->
+#### Git Repository link

-**Git Repository link**  &mdash; The Git Repository Link displays the name of the active branch.
+The Git Repository Link displays the name of the active branch.
 Clicking this element will hyperlink to your repository, pinned to that same branch.

 #### Documentation site button